 - Annual Surveys: For seagoing ships, annual surveys are conducted for the hull and the machinery (including the electrical plant) and, where applicable, for special equipment classed, at intervals of 12 months from the date of commencement of the class period indicated in the certificate. - Intermediate Surveys: Extended annual surveys are referred to as intermediate surveys and typically are conducted two and one-half years after commissioning and each class renewal.
 Intermediate surveys may be carried out on the occasion of the second or third annual survey. - Class Renewal Surveys: Class renewal surveys, also known as special surveys, are carried out for the ship's hull, machinery (including the electrical plant), and for any special equipment classed, at the intervals indicated by the character of classification for the hull.
 At the special survey, the vessel is thoroughly examined, including audio-gauging, to determine the thickness of its steel structure.
 Should the thickness be found to be less than class requirements, the classification society would prescribe steel renewals.
 The classification society may grant a one-year grace period for completion of the special survey.
-Substantia I amounts of money may have to be spent for steel renewals to pass a special survey if the vessel experiences excessive wear and tear.
-In lieu of the special survey every four or five years, depending on whether a grace period was granted, a ship owner has the option of arranging with the classification society for the vessel's integrated hull or machinery to be on a continuous survey cycle, in which every part of the vessel would be surveyed within a five-year cycle.
+Substantia I amounts of money may have to be spent for steel renewals to pass a special survey.
+Substantial amounts of money may have to describe the set of the vessel experiences excessive wear and tear.
+In lieu of the special survey every four or five years, depending on whether a grace period was granted, a ship owner has the option of arranging with the classification society part of the vessel is integrated hull or machinery to be on a continuous survey cycle, in which every part of the vessel would be surveyed within a five-year cycle.